Wide Sargasso Sea (1993 film)

-Wide Sargasso Sea is a 1993 Australian film directed by John Duigan and starring Karina Lombard and Nathaniel Parker.
+Wide Sargasso Sea is a 1993 Australian film directed by John Duigan, and starring Karina Lombard and Nathaniel Parker.
 It is an adaptation of Jean Rhys's 1966 novel of the same name.

 Premise

-The novel and film explore Jean Rhys's account of the West Indian Creole heiress, here called Antoinette Cosway, who marries the Englishman Mr. Rochester from Jane Eyre, and becomes his "madwoman in the attic" featured in the novel Jane Eyre by Charlotte Brontë.
+The novel and film explore Jean Rhys's account of the West Indian Creole heiress, here called Antoinette Cosway, who marries the Englishman Mr. Rochester, and becomes his "madwoman in the attic" featured in the novel Jane Eyre by Charlotte Brontë.
 For a full-length summary see: plot summary of Wide Sargasso Sea.